-- Properties outside of the 100-year floodplain that: - Sustained at least six inches of interior water damage during Hurricane Matthew or Hurricane Florence and/or sustained water damages from both Hurricanes Matthew and Florence due to flooding and not roof or other "horizontal" water penetration; and - Are considered to be "substantially damaged" or will be "substantially improved" by the Program, as determined by program policies or the local jurisdiction or meet the Program's "not suitable for rehabilitation" threshold.
+- Properties outside of the 100-year floodplain that: - o Are receiving a Reconstruction or MHU Replacement award; and - Sustained at least six inches of interior water damage during Hurricane Matthew or Hurricane Florence and/or sustained water damages from both Hurricanes Matthew and Florence due to flooding and not roof or other "horizontal" water penetration; and - Are considered to be "substantially damaged" or will be "substantially improved" by the Program, as determined by program policies or the local jurisdiction or meet the Program's "not suitable for rehabilitation" threshold.

-Applicants which qualify for an optional elevation will be provided the option to reconstruct.
-Applicants that do not wish to reconstruct must forgo the optional elevation component of their scope of work.
-Applicants outside of an area with a designated Base Flood Elevation (BFE)

-that request optional elevation will be required to elevate their home at least two feet above documented interior water marks.
-The Program is unable to elevate structures that are situated on leased land unless the permission of the land owner is secured.
+Only applicants with a Reconstruction or MHU Replacement award will be offered an optional elevation.
+Applicants outside of an area with a designated Base Flood Elevation (BFE) that request and qualify for optional elevation will be required to elevate their home at least two feet above documented interior water marks.
+Local requirements for elevations more than two feet above BFE and the HUD requirement prevail, where required.
+For MHUs, if the Program elevation standard makes it infeasible to elevate, the HUD elevation requirement prevails.
+The Program is unable to elevate MHUs that are situated on leased land unless the permission of the landowner is secured.
 If permission cannot be secured, the applicant must forgo the optional elevation.